 • Communication and assessment skills development

-The Master of Science in Nursing at UMass Lowell offers a Family Health Nurse Practitioner concentration, preparing students for advanced practice roles.
-This hybrid program combines online coursework with four on-campus days for hands-on learning.
-It requires 45 credits, focusing on comprehensive care across all life stages.
-Graduates are eligible to sit for the Family Nurse Practitioner certification exam.
-The program boasts a high pass rate for national certification exams.
-Financial aid and scholarships are available.
-Admission requires a bachelor's degree in nursing, a statement of purpose, letters of recommendation, and official transcripts.
+UMass Lowell's hybrid Master of Science in Nursing with a Family Health Nurse Practitioner concentration prepares students for advanced practice roles through a combination of online coursework and four on-campus days for hands-on learning.
+The 45-credit program focuses on comprehensive care across all life stages and includes 750 clinical hours.
+Graduates are eligible to sit for the Family Nurse Practitioner certification exam, with the program boasting a high national pass rate.
+Admission requires a bachelor's degree in nursing, statement of purpose, letters of recommendation, and official transcripts.
 No GRE is required.

 • Hybrid program format